-Whether you’re a first-time co-op who has never had a full-time job or a more seasoned co-op vet with a couple (or all!) terms under your belt, I’m confident that you can learn more than a thing or two from this.
+Whether you’re a first-time co-op who has never had a full-time job or you’ve had a few months of work under your belt, I’m confident that you can learn a thing or two from this.

 How to Land Your First Co-op Job, Step-by-Step

 First off, I’m writing all of this with a few assumptions of your situation:

 - You are a Canadian co-op student The Canadian education and co-op system is different from the US and many parts of the world, though the principles I teach are applicable to finding any job, anywhere!

 - You’re going for a summer co-op.
 Work terms start and end throughout the whole school year but, generally, there are two rules of thumb with regards to full-time student job applications:

 - Start applying for jobs 4-5 months before your starting date.

 - Start building relationships and preparing for the job hunt at least one month before you start applying (so at least 6 months before your start date.
 I started mine 7 months before.)

 Week 1: Figure out the position you want to go for.

 Before you even do ANY resume and cover letter stuff, DO YOUR RESEARCH FIRST.